Avalon Theatre Gala

-May 4 was a special evening for the Avalon as we celebrated our 13th Gala with nearly 400 members of our community.
-This year’s gala raised over $190,000 to support the theater and its Cinema Classroom at the Avalon program!
+May 3 was a special evening for the Avalon as we celebrated our 14th Gala with nearly 400 members of our community.
+This year’s gala raised over $190,000 to support the theater and our investment in laser projection technology.

 There are many people to thank for making the evening such a success.
 We extend our heartfelt gratitude to all those who joined us, as well as those who could not attend but generously made donations.